m20191201/ManjaroProAudio/README.md

    ### Thanks
    Robbert van der Helm (of yabridge fame) for pointing out typos/omissions and suggesting alternative methods.
 JamesPeters (REAPER forums) for suggesting expansion of steps 3, 4 & 5.
-Damien Zammit (of zam-plugins fame) for suggestion to add Ardour and MikeLupe from Ardour IRC channel for discussion of, and link to, other Linux DAWs.
+Damien Zammit (of zam-plugins fame) and MikeLupe for discussion of other Linux DAWs including Ardour and Zrythm.